DevOpsKev/management-vpc/README.md

 ## Quick start
 If you want to get started and deploy the Management VPC, navigate to the deploy directory and execute ```init.sh``` then ```apply.sh```.

+## How to use this repo

+Follow these steps to implement the AWS Management VPC:

+- ### State Management

+  1. Use the scripts in the [state](https://github.com/DevOpsKev/management-vpc/tree/master/state) directory to configure remote state management and locking.

 ## Dependencies

 To deploy this repo and make use of the supporting code samples you will need the following dependencies installed on your developer workstation and CICD host: